What Are the 4 Ds of Medical Negligence?

 Duty of Care

 The first and most important standard you must meet even to have a case is the duty of care.
-In essence, you must prove that the provider had a duty to provide care to you by showing that there was a professional relationship between you and the care provider.
-Additionally, you must prove that this relationship was active and ongoing and the time of the alleged malpractice.
+In essence, you need a medical malpractice lawyer to prove that the provider had a duty to provide care to you by showing that there was a professional relationship between you and the care provider.
+Additionally, your lawyer must prove that this relationship was active and ongoing and the time of the alleged malpractice.

 Let’s look at two examples of when a doctor would and would not owe you a duty of care: